-6. Diego Garcia is part of the British Indian Ocean Territory and has been made available to the US for certain defence purposes since 1967.
+5. Diego Garcia is part of the British Indian Ocean Territory and has been made available to the US for certain defence purposes since 1967.
 Since then, the only inhabitants have been UK and US military personnel and civilian contract employees, all living on Diego Garcia.
-Approximately 50 British personnel work for the Diego Garcia civil administration under the Commissioner, carrying out policing and customs duties.
+Approximately 50 British personnel work for the Diego Garcia civil administration under the authority of the Commissioner for the BIOT, carrying out policing and customs duties.